yurijeon-g/Customer-Segmentation-K-Means-Clustering-Analysis/README.md

 Cluster 2 has the highest median income and highest median spending amongst all the clusters, making this a very valuable customer group to target.
 Cluster 2, despite having the same median number of purchases as Cluster 1, has a higher median average order value of each purchase unit.
 Cluster 2 is the least resistant to campaigns, with around 38% of customers accepting at least one campaign.
 Cluster 2 has the highest store purchases followed closely by clusters 1 and 3.
 Cluster 2 tends to be young er with higher income, it may be a good idea to promote trendy and innovative products that appeal to their preferences.

+Cluster 2 also has high purchase amounts, particularly for wines and meat products.
+This suggests that these customers may be more inclined towards luxury and gourmet products.
+Businesses could tailor their marketing strategies to target these customers by promoting high-end or specialty products.

 Recommendations:

 Target younger customers with high incomes with exclusive promotions to increase their engagement with the brand.